dbgbgtf1/Ceccomp/README.md

 # Ceccomp

-A tool to resolve seccomp just like seccomp-tools, written in c
+A tool to resolve seccomp just like `seccomp-tools`, written in C

 # Doc